laurentbarraud/AnimSprites/Readme.md

 - [x] The sprite moves in the direction of the arrow pressed on the keyboard with a walking animation.

 v0.2 added features :
-- [x] Implemented a SolidPictureBox, which inherits all PictureBox properties and is considered solid in code by type-checking.
+- [x] Implemented a SolidPictureBox, which inherits all PictureBox properties.
+It's considered solid in code by type-checking.
 - [x] Set gravity so that the sprite falls from the platform.
 - [x] Set edge limits to prevent the sprite from leaving the screen on border left and right using a 1px width wall.
-- [x] Implemented a PlayerPictureBox which also inherits all PictureBox properties and adds a Status which can take "isJumping" , "isGrounded" or "isFalling" enum values.
+- [x] Implemented a PlayerPictureBox which also inherits all PictureBox properties and adds a Status, which can take "isJumping" , "isGrounded" or "isFalling" enum values.
 - [x] Implemented a jump animation when the user presses space bar.

 v0.3 added features:
 - [x] Implemented an attack animation when the player presses Ctrl key.
-- [x] Implemented a jump and attack animation when the player presses the space bar and then Ctrl key.
+- [x] Implemented a jump and attack animation when the player presses the spacebar and then Ctrl key.
 - [x] Implemented a scrolling to the right when sprite reaches 4/5 of screen width and to the left if it reaches 1/5.

 v0.3.1 added features: